Paterno’s at the Park: Delicious Italian Food in Charleston

 The rest of us devoured our pasta dishes plus I had enough to take home for lunch the next day.
-My Sausage and Pea Rigatoni meal was an extremely good choice.
-It had the most amazing taste and will definitely be on my 2016 Best Eats blog post.
-Yes, it was THAT good!
-The crushed red pepper flakes, spicy house made sausage, and plump peas set this dish into a different dimension.
+My Sausage and Pea Rigatoni was an extremely good choice.
+The crushed red pepper flakes, spicy house-made sausage, and plump peas set this dish into a different dimension.

 Never Too Full For Dessert